Impeccable With Your Word

 Your Word (upper case) has to do with the power you have to create through every kind of expression you make.
 You create through multiple types of expression including emotions, attitude, actions, what you refrain from, and what you express your faith in.

 You can create how you feel emotionally by generating emotions, and then you feel them.
-You can create dynamics of respect in relationship by being silent and listening attentively.
-You can create a different experience for your self and others by refraining from an emotional reaction.
-You create an income for your self by how well you express caring in the activity of your work.
-You create a different self image of your self by putting the power of your faith in a thought you have about your self.
-This can happen in a very subtle and almost passive way of just accepting what you think about your self as true.
+You can create dynamics of respect in a relationship by being silent and listening attentively.
+You can create a different experience for yourself and others by refraining from an emotional reaction.
+You create an income for yourself by how well you express caring in the activity of your work.
+You create a different self-image of yourself by putting the power of your faith in a thought you have about yourself.
+This can happen in a very subtle and almost passive way of just accepting what you think about yourself as true.

 Silence can be Impeccable

 Silence is an expression.
-And sometimes silence and refrain says a lot more than words can.
+And sometimes silence and refrain say a lot more than words can.
 Your actions are a part of how you create.
-To hit someone doesn’t fall into the category of expressing your self in the direction of love and truth.
+To hit someone doesn’t fall into the category of expressing yourself in the direction of love and truth.
 To greet someone with a kiss on the cheek is an expression that says more than a thousand words can.

 Your Fears go against your Self

-When you apply the practice of doing your best to be impeccable you discover that it has incredible rewards.
-To express your self in the direction of truth and love allows you to create your life as a masterpiece of beauty.
+When you apply the practice of doing your best to be impeccable with your word you discover that it has incredible rewards.
+To express yourself in the direction of truth and love allows you to create your life as a masterpiece of beauty.